Free Rent Increase Notice Templates (U.S.) | Word – PDF

 Dear tenant,

-This notice letter sent on [Date], marks the official notice for our intention to raise the monthly rent for the house you currently occupy [House Address].
+This notice letter sent on [Date], marks the official notice of our intention to raise the monthly rent for the house you currently occupy at [House Address].
 The landlord, Mr. Steve Branson, will affect the increment from the current [Current Rent] $359 to [New Rent] $400.
-The rental payment will be due before the seventh day of every month.
+The payment will be due before the seventh day of every month.

-Kindly note that the new increment will affect as from the [Date] 1st of February 20XX.
-If at all you don’t accept the increase in rent under the terms of this notice, you can notify us through email latest by [Date] 31st December 20XX.
+Kindly note that the new increment will be effective as of February 20XX.
+If at all you don’t accept the increase in rent under the terms of this notice, you can notify us through email by the latest date [Date] 31st December 20XX.
 After the deadline, no comments, views, or concerns will be heard.
-Also, be informed that all the initial tenancy agreements will continue to remain valid even after the increment.
+Also, be informed that all the initial tenancy agreements will remain valid even after the increment.

 Thank you very much for being a responsible tenant.
-We would wish you to continue with your tenancy.
+We would like you to continue with your tenancy.

 Sincerely